marshi/bk/README.md

 ```

 ## jm
-jm changes current directory to a directory which is one of saved by bk command.
+jump from current directory to a directory which is one of saved by bk command.

 ```bash
 % . jm   /* MUST NEED dot command OR make alias */